EXECUTIVE COMMITTEE OFFICERS

 First elected as an officer of the local Executive Committee in 2021, Chair Molly Holdeman was elected to lead the Pitt County Democratic Party in 2023.
 She is a long-time local leader and supporter of the effort to elect Democrats.
 She has previously served as a Secretary of Pitt County's Falkland Precinct, as well as one of Pitt County's delegates to the North Carolina Democratic Party State Executive Committee.
-In addition, Holdeman has served as a critical bridge to Orange County's County-to-County voter mobilization program, as well as spearheaded our rides to the polls program in 2020.
+Chair Holdeman served as a critical bridge to Orange County Democratic Party's County-to-County voter mobilization program, as well as spearheaded our rides to the polls program in 2020.
 Outside of her political work, Holdeman has served on a number of non-profit/governmental boards and commissions, including the Pitt County Planning Board.